Owning a business has been extra challenging the past year. You deserve a break to kick back and relax this holiday season.

 How do you plan to spend your holidays this year?
 Perhaps you run a seasonal business, where the holiday season is indeed your busiest time.
 No matter what the case, be sure to take a few minutes to appreciate your own hard work, and how far you’ve come as a small business owner.

-From all of us here at FreshBooks, we wish all small business owners a very happy holiday and a wonderful new year.
-Here’s to a thriving new year (and new decade!) in 2020.
+From all of us here at FreshBooks, we wish all business owners a very happy holiday and a wonderful new year.
+Here’s to a better year in 2023.